Sylvester Stallone: Marriages and children

 Stallone has been married three times.
 He has two sons from his first marriage and three daughters from his third marriage.

 At age 28, on December 28, 1974, he married Sasha Czack.
-They had two sons, Sage Moonblood Stallone (1976–2012), who died of heart disease at age 36, and Seargeoh (born 1979), who was diagnosed with autism at an early age.
+They had two sons, Sage Moonblood Stallone (1976–2012), who died of heart disease at age 36, and Seargeoh (b.
+1979), who was diagnosed with autism at an early age.
 The couple divorced on February 14, 1985.

 Stallone married model and actress Brigitte Nielsen on December 15, 1985, in Beverly Hills, California.
 Their marriage (which lasted two years) and their subsequent divorce were highly publicized by the tabloid press.

-In 1988 Stallone met model Jennifer Flavin and they were in a relationship until 1994, when Stallone told her he was having a child with model Janice Dickinson.
+In 1988, Stallone met model Jennifer Flavin and they were in a relationship until 1994, when Stallone told her he was having a child with model Janice Dickinson.
 After the February 1994 birth, DNA tests confirmed he was not the father and Stallone ended his engagement to Dickinson.
 After a brief 1995 engagement with model Angie Everhart, he and Flavin rekindled their relationship.

 In May 1997, Stallone and Jennifer Flavin married.
 The couple has three daughters, Sophia, Sistine, and Scarlet.
 His daughters were chosen to share the role of Golden Globe Ambassador at the 74th Golden Globe Awards.
-In August 19, 2022, Palm Beach County records showed that after 25 years of marriage, Jennifer Flavin had filed for "dissolution of marriage and other relief."
+On August 19, 2022, Palm Beach County records showed that after 25 years of marriage, Jennifer Flavin had filed for "dissolution of marriage and other relief".
 On September 23, 2022, the couple reconciled.

 Family and friends

 Stallone maintains a relationship with his brother Frank who contributed the theme songs to Rambo: First Blood Part II, and Staying Alive.
 In 1983, Frank's song "Far from Over", for Staying Alive, reached the #10 U.S. hit.
 Frank appears in minor roles, bit parts, and provides music in many films starring Sylvester, most notably in the Rocky films, where Frank played a street corner singer and contributed songs.
 Stallone's 48-year-old half-sister, Toni Ann Filiti, died of lung cancer on August 26, 2012.
-She died at their mother's Santa Monica home after choosing to leave UCLA's hospital.

-He was a close friend of Joe Spinell.
-They had a falling out during the shooting of their final collaboration Nighthawks (1982).
+Stallone was a close friend of Joe Spinell, but they had a falling out during the shooting of their final collaboration, Nighthawks, in 1981, and Spinell died in 1989.

 Injuries

 Known for physically demanding roles and his willingness to do the majority of his own stunts, Stallone has suffered various injuries during his acting career.
-During the filming of Escape to Victory, he broke a finger trying to save a penalty kick from Pelé.
+During the filming of Escape to Victory, he broke a finger trying to save a penalty kick against Pelé.
 For a scene in Rocky IV, he told Dolph Lundgren, "Punch me as hard as you can in the chest."
 He later said, "Next thing I know, I was in intensive care at St. John's Hospital for four days.
 It's stupid!"
-While filming a fight scene with Steve Austin for The Expendables, he broke his neck, which required the insertion of a metal plate.
+While filming a fight scene with "Stone Cold" Steve Austin for The Expendables, he broke his neck and required the insertion of a metal plate.